 - Kept proper accounting records which were up to date; - Taken reasonable steps for the prevention and detection of fraud and other irregularities.

-This Statement of Accounts give a true and fair view of the financial position of the Council at 31 March 2016 and its income and expenditure for the year ended on that date.
-These accounts reflect the changes required by external audit from the draft accounts approved by Council at its meeting on 21st September 2016.
+This Statement of Accounts give a true and fair view of the financial position of the Council at 31 March 2017 and its income and expenditure for the year ended on that date.